 In order for your Ball Python to thrive and stay healthy, its important to set up their housing in such a way that won’t cause them stress or risks to their health.
 Once you get your tank or tub set up properly, the rest is easy and the Ball Python will be a happy camper.

-Remember, its not recommended to put more than one BP into an enclosure.
+Its not recommended to put more than one Ball Python into an enclosure.
 They do not do well when housed together.
-In the wild they are solitary creatures, only seeking each other out to mate and then th go their separate ways.
+In the wild they are solitary creatures, only seeking each other out to mate and then they go their separate ways.

 Lets go over the tank/aquarium set up.
 This is the most popular set up for new snake owners and those who prefer to have a visually appealing enclosure (to the human eye).